Required Application Documents

 Applicants should submit ACT or SAT test scores with the following minimum score requirements:

-International applicants should submit official ACT, SAT, TOEFL or IELTS scores with the following minimum score requirements:
+International applicants should submit official ACT, SAT, TOEFL, IELTS, or Duolingo scores.
+Minimum score requirements for international students are:

 Letters of Recommendation